+Jumbo loans are for home financing with loan amounts higher than conventional loans.
+Jumbo mortgage rates are typically slightly higher than traditional mortgage interest rates.
 During the housing boom and bust that roiled the country in the early 2000s, jumbo loans with exceedingly large balances became a microcosm of the crisis.
 Experts agree they contributed to a rise in house prices and household debt, combined with a loosening of requirements and standards for borrowers approved for higher and higher loan-to-value (LVT) ratios.

 Today, jumbo mortgage loans are still seen as a good fit for homebuyers on incredibly stable financial footing and can afford what some in the industry call a “luxury mortgage.”
-With that being said, requirements have tightened for those willing to take on a significant financial burden.
+With that being said, jumbo mortgage requirements have tightened for those willing to take on a significant financial burden.

-The Skinny on the Jumbo Mortgage Loan
+The Breakdown on the Jumbo Mortgage Loan Program

 As a homebuyer, you might be familiar with the phrase “conforming loan limit.”
 This is a number set by the Federal Housing Finance Agency (FHFA) that puts a cap on the size of a mortgage purchased or guaranteed by the Federal National Mortgage Association (also known as Fannie Mae) and the Federal Home Loan Mortgage Corporation (known as Freddie Mac).
 The FHFA is the federal regulator of mortgages meeting criteria for backing by these two agencies and sets an annual limit adjusted each year to compensate for changes in the average price of homes across the country.